Home

 Multiple Viewing Options

-Before many films in the main theater, an organist plays some friendly tunes on the Barton theater organ near the stage.
+Before many films in the main theater, an organist plays friendly tunes on the Barton theater organ near the stage.
 The warm, vibrant tones of the organ spread throughout much of the theater.
-Anticipation for the feature film climaxes with audience applause as the organ descends to the final notes of the organist's last selection.
+Anticipation for the feature film climaxes with audience applause as the organ descends to the final notes of the organist's final tune.
+In 2014, the console of the organ underwent a complete refurbishment that will keep its melodies humming for many more years.

 Perhaps the most impressive visual feature of the Michigan is the palatial grandeur of the upper part of the Grand Foyer.
-Its beauty almost blinds you, with a dazzling mixture of mirrors, gilded patterns, and glass-laden chandeliers.
-You have many views of this splendor from the sweeping arc of the balcony railing, and from the two long wide staircases that meet in the center of the Grand Foyer.
+Its beauty includes a dazzling mixture of mirrors, gilded patterns, and glass-laden chandeliers.
+You have many views of this splendor from the sweeping arc of the balcony railing, and from the two long wide staircases that meet in the center of the first level of the Grand Foyer.

-The Michigan recently expanded its viewing options even further.
 A grant from the state of Michigan helped with the installation of new digital projectors.
-This new equipment has increased the available offerings in the auditoriums.
-Visitors also enjoy digital presentations in the new MicroCinema Galleries in the theater lobbies.
+This equipment increased the available offerings in the auditoriums.

 Next Page: Homegrown Gratitude